ACDguide/Governance/_sources/retire/retire-intro.md

 Sometimes it becomes necessary to "retire" a dataset.
 This page covers some of the cases and considerations that come into play.

 For the purposes of scientific reproducibility, in an ideal world we would never need to retire data.
-However, data centres are not infinite and sometimes datasets contain critical errors, thus we may find ourselves needing to remove data from a publication or filesystem.
+However, data centres are not infinite and sometimes datasets contain critical errors, which necessitates removing data from a publication or filesystem.
 It is important when doing so to follow a procedure to make sure that users are not affected by the changes.
 Ideally a dataset retirement procedure should be established and advertised before the data is even made available.
-This procedure will vary depending on each dataset's characteristics and the community's needs, the most important factor is if we are the primary data publisher or if we are managing a replica.
+This procedure will vary depending on each dataset's characteristics and the community's needs.
+The most important factor is whether the user the primary data publisher or managing a replica.

 ## Scope of the guidelines